larson-group/quadtune/create_regional_files/README_regional.md

 create the regional files that are later fed into the tuning scripts.
 The regional files are assumed to be in netcdf format, with one regional file per each of the 2P+1 global model runs.
-A regional file contains all of the regional metrics, e.g., shortwave cloud forcing from stratocumulus region 6_14, from a single run.
+A regional file contains all of the regional metrics --- e.g., shortwave cloud forcing from stratocumulus region 6_14 --- from a single run.

 ## Quick Start